eProsima/vulcanexus/docs/rst/vulcanai/vulcanai_tools/vulcanai_tools.rst

 You can check the console logs to see the plan created by the agent to accomplish each task, as well as the tool calls made during the execution.

-.. _vulcanai_tools_sharing_data:

 Default Tools
 -------------

-VulcanAI contains a set of built-in tools that expose the ROS 2 command-line interface (CLI) to the agent.
-These tools allow VulcanAI agents to inspect and interact with a running ROS 2 system without any additional setup.
+These tools give VulcanAI agents built-in access to inspect and interact with a running ROS 2 system, with no additional setup required.
-They are automatically available once VulcanAI is installed and are organized by resource type, but each CLI command is exposed as an independent tool inside its category.
+Once VulcanAI is installed, each supported ROS 2 command is available as its own independent tool.
-For example, ``ros2 node info`` and ``ros2 node list`` are now two different tools instead of a single ``ros2 node`` tool.
+For example, ``ros2 node list`` and ``ros2 node info`` are exposed as separate tools rather than as a single generic ros2 topic tool.
+To make tool management easier, related tools are grouped by the first part of the ROS 2 command.
+For example, all tools based on ``ros2 node <command>``, such as ``ros2 node list`` and ``ros2 node info``, are included in the ``ros2 node`` tool group.
-During terminal execution, tools can be enabled or disabled individually, and complete tool groups can also be enabled or disabled at once.
+During terminal execution, users can enable or disable tools one by one, or enable and disable an entire group at once.

 .. list-table:: ros2 node
    :header-rows: 1